MMariam/bash_scripts/README.md

 be used and it will commit the additional functions before the terminal exits
 #
-running the exit script by itself, will perform it's additional functions and exit the terminal session.
+Running the exit script by itself, will perform it's additional functions and exit the terminal session.